Wednesday, August 26, 2009

-COMMON CHARACTERISTICS.
-What characteristics do the various forms of mysticism have in common?
-First, according to reports from mystics with whom I have talked, mystics say they experience something in a non-sense-perceptible form.
-(Some mystics use sensory words -- such as "hear" and "see" -- to describe their non-sensory experiences, but those terms are metaphors.)
+According to reports from mystics with whom I have talked, mystics experience something in a non-sense-perceptible form.
+Some mystics use sensory words -- such as "hear" and "see" -- to describe their non-sensory experiences, but those terms are usually metaphors.

 Example conversation: Mr. A: "How did you know whether to marry Jane or not?"
 Mr. B: " I knew I should marry her.
 I felt it in my gut, and I knew that what my gut was telling me was right."